 The #GoneMobile Experiment

 106 Architects created a temporary office on the site of one of our projects – the Hyundai Marine Sports Centre in Okahu Bay, Auckland.
 The space, a 9 m2 caravan, was of a magnitude smaller than our 90 m2 studio.
 During our time in the 9m2 mobile office, we observed that the space changed in response to our needs.
 It happened in such a fluid way that it often flew under the radar.
 We moved from “documentation mode” to “meeting mode” all within the same small space, and with little disturbance to the way we worked.
-This eliminated the need for a number of adjoining spaces with fixed (constructed) purposes.
+This eliminated the need for several adjoining spaces with fixed (constructed) purposes.
 Spatial boundaries become reduced or even blurred, making smaller spaces smarter by design.

-The other advantage of working in a small office space by the sea, was that it was easy to manage, and it was flexible, even nimble.
+The other advantage of working in a small office space by the sea was that it was easy to manage, and it was flexible, even nimble.
 By being on the site and near our client-community, it opened up powerful conversations, while revealing extraordinary insights into how people engage with and benefit from the space and its surrounds.

 The 106 team found the move into our much loved harbour-side caravan office came with increased free-flow of ideas that surged back and forth with ease.
 Although we were experimenting with our business space, we knew the real opportunity was how we could apply these learnings to our future Living, Sports and Community designs.